Retrieving Top-k Hyperedge Triplets: Models and Applications: Problem Statement

 \begin{itemize} \item {\bf $R_1$} = $\{N(a), N(b), N(c)\}$ \item {\bf $R_2$} = $\{N(a,b), N(a,c), N(b,c)\}$ \item {\bf $R_3$} = $\{N(a,b,c)\}$ \end{itemize}

-We subsequently use these three regions to formulate three notions of hyperedge triplet {\it weights}.
-Namely, for a hyperedge triplet $T$, its independent weight $W_1$, disjoint weight $W_2$, and common weight $W_3$ is given by:\\ \\ We take the minimum of the target regions in the numerator to prevent the misrepresentation of hyperedge triplets if one region dominates the others.
+We subsequently use these 3 region types to formulate 3 notions of hyperedge triplet {\it weights}.
+Namely, for a hyperedge triplet $T$, its independent $W_1$, disjoint $W_2$, and common weight $W_3$ is given by:

+We take the minimum size of the target regions in the numerator to prevent the misrepresentation of hyperedge triplets if one region dominates the others.
+This is based on the concept that a group is only as strong as its weakest link.
+We force all three hyperedges to have high cardinalities which leads to insightful relationships, unlike other aggregation functions such as sum and mean.
 To avoid an undefined value when all antagonistic regions are empty, we increment the denominator by one.
 Division is used to reward a significant proportion of nodes in the desired regions with the possibility of a few outliers.
+Each weight definition ($W_1$, $W_2$, $W_3$) considers only the regions involving the number of hyperedges in their subscript.
+For $W_1$, we consider any region involving any single hyperedge, which is all 7 regions.
+For $W_2$, we consider any region involving any two hyperedges, which includes both $R_2$ and $R_3$.
+For $W_3$, we consider any region involving all three hyperedges, which is only $R_3$.
 Lastly, while we focus on triplets in this work, we note the above definition may be applied to $k$-tuples of hyperedges for $k>3$, yielding $k$-many different region types.
-Figure~\ref{fig:weightExample} gives a toy example where the independent weight is $W_1(T)=\frac{\min(7, 5, 6)}{1+(2+2+1+3)}=\frac{5}{9}$, the disjoint weight is $W_2(T)=\frac{\min(2, 2, 3)}{1+1}=1$, and the common weight is $W_3(T)=\frac{\min(1)}{1}=1$.
+Figure~\ref{fig:weightExample} gives a toy example where $W_1(T)=\frac{\min(7, 5, 6)}{1+(2+2+3+1)}=\frac{5}{9}$, $W_2(T)=\frac{\min(2, 2, 3)}{1+1}=1$, and $W_3(T)=\frac{\min(1)}{1}=1$.